Membership of Kosovo in international sports federations

 Kosovo was a part of several international sports federations in the 1990s, and has applied to become a member of many more after its 2008 declaration of independence from Serbia.

 Background

 Kosovo is a full member of the International Olympic Committee (IOC) and the European Olympic Committees (EOC); membership by the former was granted to Kosovo's Olympic Committee on 9 December 2014.
 The country has participated in both the Winter and Summer Olympics.
 At the 2016 Summer Olympics in Rio de Janeiro, Brazil, Kosovo won a gold medal, and in the 2020 Summer Olympics in Tokyo, Japan, it won two.

-Prior to IOC recognition, Kosovo athletes took part in the Special Olympics from 2003.
-A body known as the Special Olympics Kosovo was established to provide support for paralympic athletes.
+Before IOC and IPC recognition, Kosovar athletes took part in the Special Olympics starting in 2003.
+A body known as Special Olympics Kosovo was established to provide support for Kosovan Special Olympics athletes.
+The Paralympic Committee of Kosovo won granted provisional membership status by the International Paralympic Committee on 16 July 2022.
+Full membership was granted at the following IPC General Assembly in Manama, Bahrain on 28 September 2023.
+Kosovo made its Paralympic début at 2024 Summer Paralympics.